killuaDev/irishGuide/Laarchanuuint Intro to Reading Irish Words.md

 #### Some Examples
 + *dhún* (closed) - /ɣuːn/
 	+ dh = /ɣ/, because it's broad
-+ *fhill* (returned) - /ilʹ/
-	+ fh is silent
 + *cheap* (thought) - /xʹap/
 	+ ch = /xʹ/, because it's slender
 + *thuill* (earned) - /hilʹ/
 	+ th = /h/

 ## Eclipsis
-Lenition was introduced previously, here we'll talk about how to read eclipsed consonants.
+Eclipsis was introduced previously, here we'll talk about how to read eclipsed consonants.
 We know if they are broad or slender depending  on the vowels around them, as with any consonants
 + Except for **n**g, when eclipsis occurs the original letter is silent and the added letter(s) is pronounced
 	+ **m**b = /m/ or /mʹ/
 	+ **g**c = /g/ or /gʹ/